 - 1 pint grape tomatoes

-- ¼ cup kalamata olives or your favorite olive
+- ¼ cup kalamata olives (or your favorite olives)

-- 1 tablespoon chopped fresh herbs thyme, basil, oregano, marjoram, or a mix of these, plus more for garnish
+- 1 tablespoon chopped fresh herbs (such as thyme, basil, oregano, marjoram, or a mix of these, plus more for garnish)

 - Kosher salt and pepper to taste